mattdsteele/steele.blue/blog/_drafts/source-maps.markdown

 This happened across most of my toolchain.
 Concatenate?
 [Added less than a year ago](https://github.com/gruntjs/grunt-contrib-concat/pull/59).
 Uglify?
 [Took a complete rewrite](https://github.com/mishoo/UglifyJS2).
 Sass?
-Only worked well in the Ruby implementation until [two months ago](https://github.com/sass/node-sass/releases/tag/v2.0.0).
+Just got consistently working maps in Node [a week ago](https://github.com/sass/libsass/releases/tag/3.2.0).

 But I think **we're finally at a turning point**.
 At least for my toolchain, source maps work across the board.They're supported and on by default in every evergreen browser, and it all just works.